rudicarrilloypr/hello-react-front-end/README.md

 exercise that is going to create a React front-end with a Rails back-end and connect them to display a random message.

+## Backend

+This application connects to an API built with Rails.
+You can check it out [here](https://github.com/rudicarrilloypr/hello-react-front-end).

 <!-- Built with -->